 Let me say that a few years ago, I never could have pictured myself writing this post.
 It is possible to make a huge paradigm shift.

 I was going to tell the story of my brush with abortion-to-save-the-life-of-the-mother, and then reflect a little on pregnancy and abortion.
 But when I wrote my story down, it sounded pretty dull (and privileged).
 Basically, I spent my first trimester on complete bedrest, my second trimester in the hospital, and skipped the third trimester.
 It was a high-risk pregnancy almost from the get-go, and my doctor suggested that we abort the baby.

 But we didn’t.
-Victoria was born at 29 weeks, weighing 3 pounds.
+Our little girl was born at 29 weeks, weighing 3 pounds.
 Today she is working on a doctorate, so yeah, she survived (and I got to brag).

 As a white, married, middle class, insured woman, I had the luxury of choosing to continue the pregnancy.
 My doctor checked me into the hospital at about 20 weeks (because I “might not survive an ambulance ride to the ER” if things went downhill), and there I stayed until the pregnancy ended.

-I left after about 65 days with an $80,000 hospital bill; Victoria was released 50 days later from neonatal intensive care with a $100,000 hospital bill (these are 1996 costs).
+I left after about 65 days with an $80,000 hospital bill; our daughter was released 50 days later from neonatal intensive care with a $100,000 hospital bill (these are 1996 costs).
 Each of us had only a $10 copay.